-While it has become apparent that most of the original plantings in the formerly mowed sections of Reservoir South and White Oak are either dead or compromised to the point where they are unlikely to recover, it is OEP's hope that the cessation of mowing and management of invasive species will allow native herbaceous and woody species to colonize this area.
-This is also true of Reservoir North, although the portion of this site affected by mowing has not colonized with any invasive species to date.
+It appears from the spring/summer site visit of 2010 that many of the original plantings in the mowed sections of Reservoirs North and South and White Oak which were thought in 2009 to be compromised to the point where they were unlikely to recover, are now doing just that.
+Many of these plants might also be volunteers, but the fact remains that they have reached a size that is substantial enough that it appears they will thrive.
+It is OEP's hope that the cessation of mowing and management of invasive species will continue to allow native herbaceous and woody species to colonize these areas and leave less room for invasives themselves to colonize.
+In Reservoir North, the portion of the site affected by mowing has not supported any invasive species to date.
 This is probably due to lengthier periods of inundation within the mowing limits on Reservoir North as compared to affected sections of the other mitigation sites.
 Mechanical removal, while tedious, is the only feasible option for the control of species for which no biological controls are available since chemical controls are not permissible in such close proximity to the reservoir.

 Control of purple loosestrife (Lythrum salicaria) is one of the most crucial components of mitigation maintenance activities if these mitigation areas in general, and Reservoir South in particular, are to be successful.
-Field investigations in the spring of 2008 and in the summer and fall of 2009 showed significantly increased evidence of feeding of Galerucella beetles from previous years, and the number of adults observed during the beetles' active season increased substantially.
-During the summer 2009 site inspections, OEP found adult Galerucella beetles at the Reservoir South (where they were originally released), Reservoir North and White Oak sites.
-They were also found at every impact site where purple loosestrife was identified with the singular exception of Impact Site 16.
-While the stand of purple loosestrife identified on Impact Site 16 is considered too small to sustain a separate beetle release, its proximity to other stands where beetles are already established makes it highly likely that the beetles will migrate there on their own.
-As a result of the observations described above, it was determined that the numbers of Galerucella presently within the mitigation areas and along the project corridor are enough to be effective at controlling purple loosestrife, and thus no additional releases are proposed at this time.
-It should be noted that the amount of purple loosestrife in the White Oak site did appear to have increased slightly from 2008 to 2009, however, there are obvious signs of beetle activity on this site and many plants were extensively damaged.
-It is expected that the percent cover of purple loosestrife in this area will decrease now that it is clear the beetles have become established here; however, OEP will continue to monitor Galerucella numbers and the presence and general health of purple loosestrife throughout the mitigation and impact areas and will assess each year whether or not an additional release is necessary.
-No additional areas of loosestrife or evidence of beetle activity were located during the fall 2009 site inspection, though it should be noted that only the mitigation areas and not the impact areas are examined during the fall inspections.
+Field investigations in 2010 showed evidence of ongoing feeding activities of Galerucella beetles from previous years, and after increasing for several years, the number of adults observed during the beetles' active season now appears steady.
+During the 2010 site inspections, OEP found either the beetles themselves or evidence they'd been feeding at the Reservoir South (where they were originally released), Reservoir North and White Oak sites.
+They are also now at every impact site where purple loosestrife is present.
+It appears that the numbers of Galerucella presently within the mitigation areas and along the project corridor are enough to be effective at controlling purple loosestrife, and thus no additional releases are proposed at this time.
+It is expected that the percent cover of purple loosestrife in this area will decrease now that it is clear the beetles have become established here; however, OEP will continue to monitor Galerucella and purple loosestrife throughout the mitigation and impact areas and will assess each year whether or not an additional release is necessary.
+No additional areas of loosestrife were located in 2010.